The Visual Editor cell allows you to add fields, text, images, videos, HTML and other elements to your layouts.

 The cell output can be further styled from the Layouts CSS page.
 An id or class can be added to the cell and CSS can then be added to style the cell.

 The Visual Editor cell features two editing modes: Visual and HTML.
-They work similar to the default Visual and Text modes of the WordPress editor.
+They work similarly to the default Visual and Text modes of the WordPress editor.
 You will notice that the HTML Editor mode looks a bit different and includes the line numbers on the left.

 Visual Editor cell also features a Disable automatic paragraphs checkbox option.
 With this option enabled, the editor will not add paragraphs to your text as is the case with the typical WordPress behavior.
 This is true for both editing modes, Visual and HTML.